coq/coq/CONTRIBUTING.md

 - the [README for developers, and contributors][CI-README-developers];
 - the README of the [user-overlays][] directory.

-Preparing an overlay is a step that everyone goes through at some point.
+Preparing an overlay (i.e. a patch to an external project that we test in our CI, to make it compile with the modified version of Coq in your branch) is a step that everyone goes through at some point.
 All you need to know to prepare an overlay manually is in the README in the [user-overlays][] directory.
-You might want to use some additional tooling such as the `make ci-*` targets of `Makefile.ci`, the Nix support for getting the dependencies of the external projects (see the README in [`dev/ci/nix`](dev-ci-nix), and the (undocumented so far) `dev/tools/create_overlays.sh` script.
+You might want to use some additional tooling such as the `make ci-*` targets of `Makefile.ci`, the Nix support for getting the dependencies of the external projects (see the README in [`dev/ci/nix`](dev-ci-nix), and the (so far undocumented) `dev/tools/create_overlays.sh` script.

 More work is to be done on understanding how each developer proceeds to prepare overlays, and propose a simplified and documented